-The Board has presided over another year of excellence for Exeter College.
-The constant organisation-wide focus on student outcomes, the learner experience, teaching quality and robust financial management during 2016/17 has put the College in an exceptionally strong position as it faces the challenges of the coming year.
+The Board has presided over another strong year for Exeter College.
+The constant organisation wide focus on student outcomes, the learner experience, teaching quality and robust financial management during 2017/18 has put the College in an exceptionally strong position as it faces the challenges of the coming year.

-Adverse demographic trends, reduced government funding, increased provider competition and major national education policy and curriculum changes are factors affecting the whole of the sixth form and further education sector.
+Adverse demographic trends, reduced government funding and major national education policy and curriculum changes are factors affecting the whole of the sixth form and further education sector.
 Exeter College is not immune to such factors and the fact that, despite these, the College has continued to grow and improve its outcomes over the last year is testament to the drive, innovation and responsiveness of its leadership and governance.